Feeling Daring? Want Something Delicious and Dangerous? The Irish Car Bomb!

-As you drink an Irish Car Bomb, you will first taste the Irish Whiskey’s rich, smooth, warming taste, then the roasted barley of the stout, and in the end will be the sweet taste of Baileys.
+As you drink an Irish Car Bomb, you will first taste the Irish Whiskey’s warming kick, the Guinness stout’s bitter roasted notes, and, in the end, the sweet, velvety taste of Baileys Irish Cream.
 They are delicious yet dangerous.

 Do you want to know the secrets to mixing the best cocktails EVER?
 Get my free printable guide, ‘Mix, Mingle & Marvel: 5 Essential Secrets to Crafting Cocktails That Wow!’ just for joining my mailing list.